5G would cater to a diverse set of use cases and would solve many inherent shortcomings of MTC technologies.

 There is one solution to the above problem.
 The CE level which decides the number of repetitions of the device is scrambled (i.e sequence corresponding to the CE level is put) on the data when the data is sent from the device.

 At the de-scrambling step, the network is able to know the CE level of the device and knows how many repetitions the device is going to make.
 Hence, there is no confusion and everything goes fine.

-The article is an extract from a speech presented by Ajay Uppal, Senior Principal Engineer – Hughes Systique Corporation (HSC), at IOTSHOW.IN2019.
+The article is an extract from a speech presented by Ajay Uppal, Senior Principal Engineer – Hughes Systique Corporation (HSC) on 5G mMTC, at IOTSHOW.IN 2019.